polym8th/Harvest/README.md

         - **Published** - Allows creators to view and edit their published articles.
 They can edit, update or delete their own articles.
             - Articles are identified by the user who created them, giving them exclusive deletion rights.
             - Superusers can update and delete all articles.
+            - Authenticated users can use the search bar for articles by entering a partial title (e.g., one keyword).
         - **Manage Account**
             - Users can update their first name, last name, and email.
             - Users can delete their account or cancel their subscription.